rclone/rclone/docs/content/commands/rclone_config_create.md

 passwords into the config file.
 If you want to be 100% certain that the passwords get obscured then use the "--obscure" flag, or if you are 100% certain you are already passing obscured passwords then use "--no-obscure".
-You can also set osbscured passwords using the "rclone config password" command.
+You can also set obscured passwords using the "rclone config password" command.

 So for example if you wanted to configure a Google Drive remote but